Mechanical Engineering Bachelor of Science

 Special Requirement for Graduation

 In addition to the general graduation requirements of the University, specific graduation requirements from the Mechanical Engineering (BSME) program with a Bachelor of Science degree include maintaining a minimum cumulative grade point average of 2.0 for all technical courses.
-The courses used to determine the cumulative grade point average for all BSME technical courses are courses with ELEC and MECH prefixes.
+The courses used to determine the cumulative grade point average for all BSME technical courses are courses with ELEC, ENGR and MECH prefixes.
 If another Wentworth course is substituted for one of these listed courses, the substitute course will be calculated into this cumulative grade point average for all technical courses.

-Freshman Year | ||
+First Year | ||

 ---|---|---|